 Usually reserved for adults with presbyopia, these glasses contain two or more lenses of different strengths, for both near and far vision.
 They are helpful for children who have difficulties with visual focusing due to severe hyperopia.

 Contact lenses are usually reserved for older children, who can take responsibility for the proper storage and cleaning of their lenses.
 Multifocal contact lenses offer clear vision at all distances and a wider field of view than glasses are able to offer.

 Want to learn more about hyperopia and how we can help treat it?
-Contact our Belmont eye doctors at EyeStyles today.
+Contact our Belmont eye doctors at EyeStyles+Care today.